hendo12/GTI-Scraper/README.md

 The script will print the progress and the car information as it scrapes the inventory.
 You can update the scrape_cars() function to process the car information as needed (e.g., save to a file, send an email).

+## Todo

+- What to do with the output
+- automate an email or text to dealer if criteria are met
+- alert me when this has happened
+- fix total price output
+- refactor code

 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for details.